 Counterfire have published an article by Lindsey German, questioning what it says about the French ‘left’ (or rather, Parti Socialiste) that a man with the reputation of Dominic Strauss-Kahn might be considered an acceptable Presidential candidate.
 It takes the allegations made against him very seriously: the “truly shocking story”, with details of the accusations that [...]

 The BBC have released an internal police briefing for the education protests of December 8 & 9 last year.
-Here are some hilarious excerpts, with translation for those fortunate enough not to have had a run-in with the boys in blue recently. [...]
+Article and full PDF here.
+I suggest you read the whole thing, but here are some hilarious excerpts, with translation for those fortunate enough not to have had a run-in with the boys in blue recently. [...]

 I don’t like the term ‘sexualisation’, and I don’t think feminists should use it.
 It’s too ambiguous.
 Applied to culture – as in ‘culture is becoming more sexual’ – it’s complicated.
 There are aspects of such ‘sexualisation’, if it’s occurring, that feminists might have complex positions on; Page 3, pornography, sex on TV and in [...]